srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

   deriving (HasSubRoutes, HasSubModels, IsRoute) via (GenericRoute Route '[])
 ```

-TemplateHaskell however has better error messages due to use of standalone deriving.
+The TH approach, however, has better error messages due to use of standalone deriving.

 ### Sub-routes